 Compared to how alimony after divorce is viewed in California, spousal support is a positive term with less negative connotations.
 The changes in language during court proceedings became important thanks to the changes in divorce laws in the United States.

 For instance, the implementation of the no-fault divorce law in 1970 changed the way divorce cases are handled in court.
 Under this law, the filling spouse doesn’t have to prove that the separation was due to the other spouse’s fault.
-This is why competent lawyers for alimony in Los Angeles are handy.
+This is why competent lawyers for alimony post-divorce are handy.

 That being said, as long as the reason for the termination of the marriage is within the state laws, it is more than enough reason to ask for an alimony.